k0ral/hbro/README.rst

 GUI layout
 ----------

-The graphical layout is described in an XML file that is parsed by GtkBuilder_ to build up the whole GUI.
+The graphical layout is described in an XML file that is parsed by GtkBuilder_.
 This file is looked for in several places with the following order of priority:

 - the value from commandline option ``-u``;
-- the file ``~/.config/hbro.ui.xml``;
+- the file ``~/.config/hbro/ui.xml``;
 - the file ``examples/ui.xml`` bundled with the package.

-You must at least define the following widgets with the adequate ``id`` attribute:
+At least the following widgets must be defined, with the adequate ``id`` attributes, for the browser to start:

 +-----------------------+-----------------------+
 | Type                  | ``id``                |